 “We’ve been able to reach a new and engaged audience via Reddit.
 We’re thrilled with the performance of our ads.” — Manita Dosanjh, Content Marketing, Hostelworld

-By launching ads thated these users andated Reddit communities; Hostelworld saw tremendous growth over the six-week campaign.
-This included converting 23% of their landing page traffic into contest entries and substantially boosting their mailing list subscriptions.
+By launching ads that targeted these users and related Reddit communities; Hostelworld saw tremendous growth over the six-week campaign.
+This included converting 23% of their post-click landing page traffic into contest entries and substantially boosting their mailing list subscriptions.

 This Self Serve link ad from CallRail promotes its free 14-day trial offer:

-When prospects click the ad, they are sent to this landing page where the offer is explained in further detail where they can sign up for the free trial:
+When prospects click the ad, they go to this post-click landing page where the offer is explained in further detail where they can sign up for the free trial:

 The ACLU designed this banner ad under Reddit’s Managed Ad program to promote their “People Power” campaign.
 Notice how the ad is much larger and eye-catching than the Self Serve ads above, making it more likely that Reddit users will click through.
 Also, note the thumbs up and thumbs down buttons in the top corner of the ad for users to upvote and downvote: